ajvb/awesome-tor/README.md

 # File sharing

 - [OnionShare](https://onionshare.org/) - Open source tool that lets you securely and anonymously share a file of any size.
+- [ZeroNet](https://zeronet.io/) - Decentralized Web site and Web application platform based on the BitTorrent protocol with Bitcoin-like blockchain that has built-in support for anonymization through Tor.

 # Funding